trinsic-id/v2-sdk/docs/reference/services/template-service.md

 ### Basic Search

-The default query used in the commands below returns a first-100 wallet result set.
+The default query used in the commands below returns the first 100 items in the template result set.
 The query is `SELECT * FROM c LIMIT 100`.

 === "Trinsic CLI"
     ```bash